lkesteloot/unsong/unsong.md

 She thought, then nodded.

 “Wait, can he hear us?
-That thing with your mind…”
+That thing with your mind...”

 “Doesn’t do anything unless I’m sending it at him.
 I think.
 Still new to this.
 What’s the problem?”